-Your take-home pay minus your necessities is what you have leftover for everything else.
-If you are finding that your costs are high, then take a look at where the money is going.
+Your take-home pay minus your necessities is what you have left over for everything else.
+If you are finding that your costs are high, then look at where the money is going.
 Taking the time to reduce expenses where possible can pay off in a big way in the long run.

-When it comes to spending for fun everyone has different priorities; the important thing to remember is to not compare yours to others.
-However you decide to save, or wherever you decide to spend your money, should be a very personal decision.
+When it comes to spending for fun, everyone has different priorities; the important thing to remember is to not compare yourself to others.
+However you decide to save, or wherever you spend your money, should be a very personal decision.

 5 – Build An Emergency Fund

 Having an emergency fund to help offset these costs is a great way to prevent yourself from accumulating debt.
-To build your fund, you should aim for setting aside up to 3-6 months of expenses.
+To build your fund, you should aim to set aside up to 3-6 months of expenses.
 Keep this money in a separate savings account, not to be touched, except for in actual emergency situations.

 6 – Create A Debt Repayment Plan

 The good news?
-There are more debt repayment strategies today than ever before to help you manage and pay back your student loans.
+There are more debt repayment strategies today than ever to help you manage and repay your student loans.
 Here are some of the ways to do that:

-- You can refinance and consolidate your loans into one monthly payment with a new servicer, so that you get a lower interest, or adjust your loan term to save money over the life of the loan.
+- You can refinance and consolidate your loans into one monthly payment with a new servicer so that you get a lower interest rate or adjust your loan term to save money over the life of the loan.